 4 min read

 Whether you are switching to new software or feeling you’re missing out on the features of an existing package, it’s essential to create a plan to ensure your firm can adopt the change quickly and effectively.

 There is always at least one reason for changing systems.
 Either the old system is no longer supported, it is no longer best in class, it doesn’t integrate well with other systems, or competitors and peers are working more efficiently.

 Whatever it is, it needs to be understood and explained to all stakeholders in advance so they know why the change is happening and what is in it for them.

 Once people buy into a change, you’ll find the change becomes much smoother to implement with their support.

 You’ve had a demonstration, you’ve seen all the features, you understand how it will help your business.
 But do your coworkers know?
 Communicate the benefits.
 Paint a picture.
 What will things look like when you’re using the software to its full potential?
 What will things look like if you stay the way you are?

 People will go through a change curve which should be understood to mitigate its impact and speed up the process.
 Nominate some Change Champions who know all about the change and are willing to talk to their peers about why the change is in their best interest.
 These could be key influencers in your firm or a partner from another firm who has gone through a similar change.

 Make your team part of the solution by involving them throughout the process.
 A great way to do this is with frequent communication: invite them to key meetings, share documentation and get them along to any demonstrations or training of the new software.
-Delegating specific tasks or challenges can be particularly effective i.e “can you find us a way to manage mortgage applications faster across the firm?”
+Delegating specific tasks or challenges can be particularly effective i.e “can you find us a way to manage onboarding new clients faster across the firm?”